shiroscout/Ubuntu-Server-Desktop-IPXE-Network-Install/README.md

 ### See Example and explanation.
 Only 2 folders and 2 files are required.
 All other files and folders can be removed.
 ![Screenshot 2023-07-05 172601](https://github.com/shiroscout/Ubuntu-Server-Desktop-IPXE-Network-Install/assets/124478493/d963ac4f-6a19-4694-8e4d-e2ed70ba3940)

+### Note - If you try IPXE booting and get errors, go to IPXE site for reference on the errors.
+Also, first thing, check permissions on your uploaded files and folders.
+### Can be RW-R-R 644 and if your root or user you are the owner.
+Could be different or better options, but I'm not a Linux Guru.
 # Question before we begin...Are all services working on Ubuntu system setup as your server?
 ### Ubuntu Server Setup
 ### Official Server Docs